tastejs/todomvc/examples/typescript-react-tagged/readme.md

 ## Testing

 Failed test.

-Trying to get the Travis Test to fire.
+Adjusted to lint rule. ( Which I profoundly disagree with. )